 PSY 102 Introduction to Social Psychology/3 cr. hrs./3 periods/3 lec.
+The basic theories and concepts of social psychology and the individual's

-The basic theories and concepts of social psychology and the individual's experience in group situations.
+The basic theories and concepts of social psychology and the individual s experience in group situations.